How Therapy Works: 32 Proven Stats from Melbourne Psychologists

 Fact #29

-Psychologists in Melbourne can help anyone, not just those with severe mental health issues.
-Therapy is beneficial for personal growth and preventing future mental health problems as well as managing clinical diagnosis.
+Myth# 1 – You can only see a psychologist for severe mental health issues.
+Psychologists in Melbourne can help anyone, not just in severe cases.
+Therapy is beneficial for managing clinical diagnosis, personal growth and preventing future mental health problems.
 (Source: Beyond Blue, 2022)

 Fact #30

-While social support is important, friends are not trained professionals.
+While social support is crucial, friends are not trained professionals.
 A 2021 study found therapeutic outcomes are significantly higher in structured professional therapy than informal conversations.
 (Source: Journal of Clinical Psychology)

 Therapy Outcomes & Success Rates